 Will the in-community therapy provider still see residents?

 Yes.
-In-house physical therapy has been reduced to essential and required cases only.
 We have also asked each provider to prioritize our campus to ensure that any professional who sees residents in our campuses follow all screening, sanitation, and required procedures.
 We have also asked that these dedicated staff members close any communal training or treatment areas, and limit room to room visits.
-If such visits are medically necessary, they will be allowed, however the strictest PPE, and sanitation practices will be used.
+If such visits are medically necessary, they will be allowed, however the strictest PPE and sanitation practices will be used.

 How are staff screened?

 We take staff members’ temperatures daily.
 We also have a detailed questionnaire that is completed upon each shift.
 Staff members who have fevers or cold-like symptoms are not allowed to work until they’re symptom-free and advised by their doctor to be safe to return to work.

 Do staff get paid when they miss work?

 Full time and part time staff have a paid time off (PTO) bank that allows them to be paid when missing work due to illness.